oliv2079/ProjectB_Website/index.md

 <img src="Snip5.PNG">

+The three studios whose anime are most popular on average are:

 **CoMixWaverFilms** is the studio with the highest average members count.
 They have produced critically acclaimed anime *such as Kimi no Na wa.* and *Tenki no Ko.*

 **WitStudio** has made the extremely popular *Attack on titan* and other popular anime such as *Owari no Seraph* and *Mahoutsukai no Yome*

 **Whitefox** has produced very popular anime such as *Steins Gate*, *Re:Zero kara Hajimeru Isekai Seikatsu* and *Akame ga Kill!*

+## Sentiment Analysis